Skip to menu Skip to content Skip to footer

 When you think of studying medicine, you might think of interns in scrubs who spend the best part of their 20s studying and training to become doctors.

-While this is the traditional career path, more and more medical professionals are choosing to follow alternate pathways within and outside of health care.
+While this is the traditional career path, more and more medical professionals are changing careers from medicine and choosing to follow alternate pathways.

-Enter Cara Fox: self-confessed math nerd, scuba diver, powerlifter and trained medical doctor who, with an eye for the bigger picture, has chosen to take the path less travelled.
+Enter Cara Fox: self-confessed math nerd, scuba diver, powerlifter and trained medical doctor who chose to take the path less travelled.

-After completing a medicine degree in 2013 and working as a doctor for a few years, Cara decided to explore her passion for economics by studying a Graduate Certificate in Economic Studies – a 1 semester (full-time) program that provides training in the fundamentals of microeconomics, macroeconomics and statistics for people looking to upskill or advance their careers.
+After completing a medicine degree and working as a doctor for a few years, Cara decided to explore her passion for economics.
+So she enrolled in UQ's 1-semester (full-time) Graduate Certificate in Economic Studies, a program that teaches the fundamentals of microeconomics, macroeconomics and statistics for people looking to upskill or advance their careers.

-Fast forward to today and Cara is combining her background in medicine and studies in economics with business and tech as the Partnerships Manager for AMBOSS, a medical tech company based in Berlin.
+Fast forward to today, Cara has combined her background in health with economics study as the Partnerships Manager for AMBOSS, a medical tech company based in Berlin.

 But let’s rewind for a second and tell the whole story.

-Born and raised in Toowoomba, just an hour and a half out of Brisbane, Cara was a model student at high school, topping a number of her subjects while somehow managing to fit in a range of extracurricular activities – swimming, water polo, tennis, debating and flute to name a few.
+Born and raised in Toowoomba, just an hour and a half out of Brisbane, Cara was a model student at high school.
+She topped several of her subjects while somehow fitting in a range of extracurricular activities – swimming, water polo, tennis, debating and flute, to name a few.

 “I wanted to be an astronaut at one point!" she says.

-After high school, she took a year off to try to figure it all out and, after some travel overseas, found herself teaching English in a tiny town in the Jiangsu province in China.
-With little Mandarin and only a phrasebook in hand, Cara was forced outside of her comfort zone.
+After high school, she took a year off to try to figure it all out.
+After some travel overseas, Cara found herself teaching English in a tiny town in the Jiangsu province in China.
+With little Mandarin and only a phrasebook in hand, Cara felt outside her comfort zone.

-“Looking back, I don’t know how 18-year-old me survived that experience, but I did, and it was amazing... yet I still didn’t know what I wanted to study," she says.
+“Looking back, I don’t know how 18-year-old me survived that experience.
+I did, and it was amazing... but I still didn’t know what I wanted to study," she says.

 “I had applied for medicine and science and was looking at doing maths and physics.
-I got accepted into both, but was flipping coins until the very last minute to help make my mind up.”
+I was accepted into both, but flipped coins until the last minute to make up my mind.”

-Finally opting to study medicine at Monash University in Melbourne, Cara began what was just the first chapter in her career.
+Finally opting to study medicine at Monash University in Melbourne, Cara began the first chapter in her professional career.

-“I realised early on that I didn’t want to practise medicine in the long term," she says.
+“I realised early on that I didn’t want to practise medicine long term," she says.

 "I was interested in the bigger picture of health care, which is what led me to economics.”